 6. Are we needing to stay in camp grounds or can we free camp?

 To maintain the on board appliances like the refrigerator and water pump for the sink, we have to charge the dedicated battery every couple of days, so this one was sort of decided for us.
 We need to stay in powered sites more than we would have liked, but that’s the price of this kind of adventure.

 7. How do we stay warm at night in the Winter desert?

 For the first night, we’ll be at elevation in the mountains.
 Snow and ice are distinct possibilities if the weather turns against us.
 In the desert, the nights get chilly with averages hovering around 6℃ (43℉).
 But it is winter here, so…

 We can buy firewood as we go (fire bans permitting), but once we turn in, we’ll have to rely on layers of adequate clothing and extra blankets since I can’t breathe when a heater is running.
 (2 months of no voice after our Pacific Northwest Adventure as a result of heat running overnight finally convinced Rich I was serious about this.)
 Rich talks about sleeping outside under the stars, once we’re out in the far west but we’ll see how long he lasts…

 8. And of course, how much is this trip going to cost?

 If we stick to the plan, we’re looking at around $1400 for 11 days on the road.
-Most of this amount is for fuel but it also includes the cost of the campervan, food (beer) and experiences, Our campervan was actually pretty cheap.
+Most of this amount is for fuel but it also includes the cost of the campervan, food (beer) and experiences, Our campervan was actually pretty cheap and it looked like this Pismo Beach RV.
 Of course, it all depends on how we actually go with the campervan.
 We’re already discussing a hotel stay in Mildura before for a decent bed and hot shower before we round the corner back to Sydney.

 Once we decided on our campervan choice, it was on to planning the rest.